Thursday, 7 May 2026

 This session examines how higher education institutions can integrate social justice and sustainability into career guidance and internships practices.
 The discussion focuses on equitable access, green transition challenges, and building inclusive, responsible career pathways.

-A Spanish company will share its practical experience hosting international trainees through Erasmus+.
-Participants will gain insight into employer expectations, benefits, challenges, and opportunities for stronger university–company cooperation.
+During this session, representatives from Apex Group will share their practical experience hosting international trainees through the Erasmus+ programme.
+Participants will gain insight into employer expectations, benefits, challenges and opportunities for stronger university-company cooperation.

 16:15-16:30 | Wrap-up & closing the seminar